 Collectors may also appreciate complete sets with some significance, like their year of birth.
 These are available in factory form from most of the 1980s on, or in hand-collated form.
 Your best bet for these is eBay.

 If the collector in your life has a favorite player, a great gift idea is a graded card of the player.
 Stick with one of the big 4 grading companies — PSA, BGS, SGC, or CSG.
 Non-vintage graded base cards of even the biggest stars are pretty affordable in high grade; vintage cards in lower grades won’t break the budget either.

 If opening packs is something your collector may be interested in, determine a budget and look at Blowout Cards or Dave and Adam’s Card World to find boxes in your price range.
 A more flexible solution would be a gift card to either site.

 Collectors who store cards in boxes may prefer toploaders, which come in a variety of sizes and are sold in different pack sizes.
-A nice deal is available on Ultra Pro’s regular toploaders ($59.85 for 200, plus 200 free soft sleeves), which are used on cards with a standard thickness.
+A nice deal is available on Ultra Pro’s regular toploaders ($25for 200, plus 200 free soft sleeves), which are used on cards with a standard thickness.

 If the card collector in your life submits cards to PSA, Beckett, or SGC for grading, they would appreciate semi-rigid “card savers.”
-Cardboard Gold’s version has actually dropped in price since last year ($29.98 for 200).
+Cardboard Gold’s version are my favorites ($20.57 for 200).